argoproj/argo-workflows/docs/walk-through/scripts-and-results.md

 # Scripts And Results

-Often, we just want a template that executes a script specified as a here-script (also known as a `here document`) in the workflow spec.
+Often, you just want a template that executes a script specified as a here-script (also known as a `here document`) in the workflow spec.
 This example shows how to do that:

 ```yaml
 apiVersion: argoproj.io/v1alpha1